the-draupnir-project/Draupnir/docs/setup_docker.md

-Mjolnir is available on the Docker Hub as [`matrixdotorg/mjolnir`](https://hub.docker.com/r/matrixdotorg/mjolnir).
+Draupnir is available on the Docker Hub as [`gnuxie/draupnir`](https://hub.docker.com/r/gnuxie/draupnir).

-Using docker, mjolnir can be setup and ran in either of two ways;
+Using docker, draupnir can be setup and ran in either of two ways;
 - Docker Run
 - Docker Compose